 15. Non-Dairy Creamers

 Non-dairy creamers do not contain the traditional cream.
 And to make up for the taste and texture, they contain trans fats, especially the flavored ones, like French vanilla, hazelnut, etc. Use traditional creamers or consume black coffee or green tea to avoid consuming trans fats from these creamers.
+You may also use almond milk, which is a great non dairy alternative to put in coffee.

 There you go – 15 foods high in trans fats that you must avoid.
 I know, you must be thinking how boring your life would be without these yummy foods.
 But the dangers they pose are not fictional.
 Lower your trans fats intake gradually, and you will see a positive difference in your attitude toward food and your body.
 So, say NO today, say NO now!
 Take care!